December 2018 kind of got away from me. By the time I had time to work on one of my projects, I was out of motivation to do so.

 September: Everyday.
 The white wool tunic works again here.
 Also the peplos I want to make for my Vendel outfit.

 October: Details.
-The Kostrup apron dress comes to mind, because the details of how the dress is pleated and how the bit of tablet weaving is attached that inspired the project in the first place.
+The Kostrup apron dress comes to mind, because the details of how the dress is pleated and how the bit of tablet weaving is attached are what inspired the project in the first place.

 November: Above the Belt.
 Several orphaned projects work here, because they involve headwear.
 They include the catskin hood, the D-shaped veil, and the sprang hood for that matter.
 If I'm lucky and well-organized, maybe I can finish all three in November.
 Or by November.
 Hopefully November 2019.